JenniBeadle/Bloomtraining/docs/Bloom/02-Create-a-simple-book.md

 **Why is it important?**

 Books in Bloom are stored in a collection.
 A collection can also contain templates to use when creating a new book.
 All books are created, edited and published in the same way.
-The single book is the simplest type of book, so it is the best way to start learning Bloom.
+The simple book is the simplest type of book, so it is the best way to start learning Bloom.

 **What will you do?**